davie-robertson/signals-poc/README.md

-# Signals POC with Firebase and Material Design
+# @lit-labs/signals POC with Firebase

 This project demonstrates the use of `@lit-labs/signals` for state management in a Lit-based application.
-It integrates Firebase for authentication and Firestore for real-time data updates, and uses Material Web components for a modern UI.
+It integrates Firebase for authentication and Firestore for real-time data updates.

 ## Features
 - **Reactive State Management**: Uses `@lit-labs/signals` to manage shared state between components.
 - **Firebase Integration**: Connects to Firebase Authentication and Firestore.
-- **Material Design**: Implements Material Web components for a polished UI.
+- **Material Design**: Implements Material Web components for a polished UI (almost 🤠).

 ## Components